reg-viz/reg-suit/README.md

 - `enableAntialias` - _Optional_ - Enable antialias, so that anti-aliased pixels are detected and ignored when comparing images.
 - `ximgdiff` - _Optional_ - An option to display more detailed difference information to report html.
 - `ximgdiff.invocationType` - If set `"client"`, x-img-diff-js be invoked only with browsers.
 See [smart differences detection](#smart-difference-detection) section.
+- `concurrency` - _Optional_ - How many processes launches to compare in parallel.

 ### `plugins`